hummingbot/hummingbot/gateway/README.md

 ### Useful configuration options

-- If you want to use Ethereum, add your Infura API key to [conf/ethereum.yml](./conf/ethereum.yml).

 - If you want to turn off `https`, set `unsafeDevModeWithHTTP` to `true` in [conf/server.yml](./conf/server.yml).

 - If you gateway to log to standard out, set `logToStdOut` to `true` in [conf/logging.yml](./conf/logging.yml).